jmdigiorgio/warren-bot/README.md

-# warren-bot
+# Overview

-The backend/bot component of the automated trading system
+The bot component of the Warren Trading System.
+Runs independently of the frontend and database.